ARMmbed/mbed-os/spm/doc/INTRO.md

 * **Level 1 - SPE isolation** In this level, the SPE is fully isolated from the nonsecure application firmware and hardware.
 * **Level 2 - Root of Trust isolation** In this level, the SPE is fully isolated from the nonsecure application firmware and hardware and the trusted partitions (secure partitions that implement Root of Trust services) are isolated from other secure partitions.
-* **Level 3 - Maximum firmware isolation** In this level, the SPE is fully isolated from the nonsecure application firmware and hardware, and all secure and trusted Partitions are individually sandboxed from one another and from the SPM.
+* **Level 3 - Maximum firmware isolation** In this level, the SPE is fully isolated from the nonsecure application firmware and hardware, and all secure and trusted partitions are individually sandboxed from one another and from the SPM.

 ### Using secure partitions

-Secure partitions are located within the SPE, and must contain at least one set of related security operations (known as a Secure Function) or at least one Interrupt Request (IRQ).
+Secure partitions are located within the SPE, and must contain at least one set of related security operations (known as a secure function) or at least one Interrupt Request (IRQ).
 You can have multiple secure functions in a single secure partition.

-For a Secure Partition, you need:
+For a secure partition, you need:

 * The **secure partition code**, which must:
   * Be single threaded.